About Us

 Make a Donation

 Samaritanos Sin Fronteras operates on tax-deductible philanthropic contributions from organizations and people like you.
 Your donation goes directly to help people living in migrant shelters in Sonoyta.
-It helps purchase nutritious food, children’s vitamins, necessary prescriptions, medical care, clothing, shoes, and hygiene needs, as well as pet food and pet medications.
+It helps purchase nutritious food, necessary prescriptions, medical care, clothing, shoes, and hygiene needs, as well as pet food and pet medications.
 Please consider a monthly donation of just $10.
 Donations are 100% tax deductible.
 You can make a donation through PayPal (click the donate button), via check in care of our treasurer:

 Doug Schnare 121 Rocalla Ave Ajo, AZ 85321